Sustainable Appropriate Livelihood for the Transformation of South East Asia (SALT)

 - Develop experimental projects to determine various suitable technologies to pursue

-- Study the storage of local plant seeds and rice varieties for research purposes
+- Local plant seeds and rice varieties for research purposes